-The Dunedin School of Medicine has a number of events running in 2018 in support of its postgraduate community.
+The Dunedin School of Medicine has a number of events running in support of its postgraduate community in 2018.

-We warmly encourage postgraduate students to attend any of the following events or to contact the Marketing and Communications team with any suggestions you might have:
+We warmly encourage postgraduate students to attend any of the following events.

 The purpose of this workshop is to empower our postgraduate students with the knowledge and resources to develop their visual and oral research communication skills.
 Use your skills learned here to create a poster for DSM's annual poster exhibition to be held on 30th May (more info below).